Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 *microopClasses* is a python dictionary containing pair of microop mnemonic string and class definition associated with the mnemonic.
+Note that each microop operation is also represented as a class.
 We will see how the parser of the GEM5 will populate this dictionary soon.

 # Parse macroops with python yacc
+Now we understand that each architecture requires their own classes defining each macroop operations and corresponding microops dictionary that can be utilized to represent all macroop operations.
+Now, let's take a look at how the MicroAssembler class will utilize those classes to actually parses macroops in one specific architecture.

 *gem5/src/arch/micro_asm.py*
 ```python
 489 class MicroAssembler(object):